vincentclaes/datajob/examples/ml_pipeline_sagemaker_scikitlearn/README.md

 # ML Pipeline Scikitlearn

-An ML pipeline that has a preprocessing step and a training step.
+An ML pipeline that has a preprocessing step, a training step and a step to create a sagemaker model.

 ## Deploy